Forklift operation - correct driving and steering

 driving a forklift

-Safe operation of a forklift – what should you remember?
+How to drive a forklift – what should you remember?

 • 18 km/h on straight sections of the route,